 Leanza Larson – Executive Assistant

-After moving between Colorado and California, my fiancé decided to put down roots in Colorado.
-I am excited to be working here at PEPC and working on my relationship with God.
-Through the hustle and bustle of wedding planning and other craziness of life I manage to go to online college at Grand Canyon university to get a bachelors in Christian Study’s.
+After moving between Colorado and California, my husband and I decided to put down roots in Colorado.
+I am excited to be a part of the ministry here at PEPC and working on my relationship with God.
+Through the hustle and bustle of wedding planning and other craziness of life I manage to go to online college at Grand Canyon university to get a bachelors in Christian Studies.
 I look forward to what God has planned for our future.

 Dan Lynch – Outreach Pastor